isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 trees.

 Agda does allow us to pattern match on the result of a recursive call.
-This is known as a `with` abstraction, and the syntax is as follows:
+This is known as a `keyword:with` abstraction, and the syntax is as follows:

 ```agda
   evenEv⅋₅ : (n : ℕ) → Maybe (IsEven n)